 This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in breast and colon carcinomas, and no staining was seen in brain and smooth muscle.
+Positive staining was observed in most tissues, including breast cancer and brain.
 A representative positive staining image is shown on Page 1.